 2. For more privacy, Reily offers single-user "cabanas" that each include a toilet, shower, and changing area.
 To store your belongings while using the cabanas, lockers are available outside of them.

-At any time of the semester, if you change your name and pronoun, or have already done so, and they do not match official state issued documents that the University uses for its records, Tulane offers an online process for students to indicate a preferred first name that can be used on Splash Cards and faculty rosters.
-Students can also indicate their pronoun to the Registrar via Gibson, which will be shared with academic advisors, Campus Health providers, and faculty (through class rosters).
-A preferred name is the name someone goes by in day-to-day life.
+At any time of the semester, if you change your name and pronoun, or have already done so, and they do not match official state issued documents that the University uses for its records, Tulane offers an online process for students to indicate a chosen first name that can be used on Splash Cards and faculty rosters.
+Students can also indicate their pronouns to the Registrar via Gibson, which will be shared with academic advisors, Campus Health providers, and faculty (through class rosters).
+A chosen name is the name someone goes by in day-to-day life.
 For example, some people named "James" may actually go by "Jamie."
-A preferred pronoun is a pronoun one uses to best represent one's gender identity, for example: he, she, or they.
-Please note that preferred first name is used solely for Tulane's internal systems; external systems (such as home-town newspapers, official transcripts, enrollment verifications, etc.) will continue to use your legal first name.
+Chosen pronouns are the pronouns one uses to best represent one's gender identity, for example: he, she, or they.
+Please note that chosen first name is used solely for Tulane's internal systems; external systems (such as home-town newspapers, official transcripts, enrollment verifications, etc.) will continue to use your legal first name.
 For reasons why, click here.
-Students who would like to indicate their preferred pronoun should also enter this information via Gibson Online.
+Students who would like to indicate their pronouns should also enter this information via Gibson Online.
 For more information and FAQ’s on the use of preferred first name and pronoun please visit the Registrar's website.

 Students who would like to have a preferred first name on their Splash Card should first enter the information through Gibson Online and then visit the Splash Card Office in the LBC to receive a new card.
 You will receive one free Splash Card with an updated preferred first name if you turn in your old splash card during the same transaction.